How to Check Your Summer EBT Balance

 Why Your Balance May Be Lower Than Expected

-• Benefits have already been used — check your transaction history through the online portal or call customer service to see recent purchases
+• Benefits have already been used — check your transaction history through the online portal or call customer service to review recent purchases

-• Multiple children’s benefits on one card — if you have two eligible children, your card should show $240, but the display may list it differently depending on the state
+• Multiple children’s benefits on one card — if you have two eligible children, your card may show $240; the display may vary by state

 • All benefits have been spent

-• Your card was issued but benefits have not yet loaded — allow the stated processing timeframe and check again in 24–48 hours
+• Your card was issued but benefits haven’t loaded yet — allow 24–48 hours and check again

-• There is a card or account issue — call the customer service number on the back of your card
+• A card or account issue — call the customer service number on the back of your card

 Seeing Both SNAP and Summer EBT Balances